 Opening Times Tuesday to Sunday: 14.00 -16.30 (closed Mondays ex Bank Holidays)

-The Museum is now closed.
-It will re-open on Friday 3 April until the end of September.
-It will be open during October half-term 2015.
+The Museum is open from Easter until the end of September.
+It opens during October half-term.

 Donations gratefully received.